Electric Vehicles

 Warranty Coverage: What's Included

-Critical note for used EV buyers: Battery warranties are generally transferable to subsequent owners.
-However, the warranty clock starts at the original sale date — not when you buy the vehicle.
-If you purchase a 4-year-old used EV, you typically have only 4 years of federal warranty coverage remaining.
+Critical note for used EV buyers: Battery warranties are often transferable to subsequent owners, but transferability and exclusions are manufacturer-specific.
+The warranty clock starts at the original in-service date, not when you buy the used vehicle.
+If you purchase a 4-year-old EV, you may have only part of the original battery coverage remaining.

 Module Repair vs. Full Pack Replacement